 If the ‘j’ button is pressed, the PC should attack forwards.

 Holding down ‘a’ or ‘d’ alongside ‘j’ should cause the PC to attack in the specified direction.

+Holding down shift while moving should cause the PC to dash.

 Attacking while in the air should cause the PC to perform a forward attack mid-air.